 You can also join affiliate networks such as ClickBank.

 Once you sign up to the affiliate programs, upload videos of yourself reviewing the products or offer tutorials on the products.

-The great thing about the affiliate route is that you don’t have to qualify, you can start earning commission from your YouTube channel as soon as you get the links up.
+The great thing about the affiliate route is that you can start earning commission from your YouTube channel as soon as you get the links up.

 My brother recently started experimenting with this strategy.

 Here is his most popular video:

 When somebody searches for how to install an LED light they land on this video.

 He’s had 20,000+ views to this one video as of this writing.